 The Hubble Space Telescope has indeed located many cases where liquid water is even closer.
-In the southern hemisphere it even emerges to the surface in the form of "frozen feathers" and crystallizes instantly, like lava from a volcano.
+In the southern hemisphere it even emerges to the surface in the form of "icy feathers" and crystallizes instantly, like lava from a volcano.

 JUICE and Europa Clipper, "studying" ice and gravitational anomalies, aim to understand which is the best or most promising point to look for.
-After them will come probes that will really start piercing the ice.
+After them will come probes that will actually start piercing the ice.

 The challenges to face

 The next generation of probes will encounter many more problems than JUICE and Europa Clipper.
 A drill will not be enough to collect any life samples: for kilometers of ice as hard as granite, a laser will be needed, or perhaps nuclear reactors to be allowed to melt inside to make way.
 Maybe a small submarine to be lowered into the "hole" made.